kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 **Supported Reasons:** All disruption Reasons affected by the current Budgets implementation (Consolidation, Emptiness, Expiration, Drift) should be supported.
 **Default Behavior for Unspecified Reasons:** Budgets should continue to support a default behavior for all disruption reasons.
 ### Q: How should Karpenter handle the default or undefined reason case?
-If a budget reason is unspecified like budgets[2], we will assume this budget applys to all actions that are not specified
+If a budget reason is unspecified like budgets[2], we will assume this budget applies to all actions that are not specified
 ```yaml
 budgets:
   - nodes: 10